-Increased home value - A conservatory can easily recoup 100% of its value when it comes time to sell the home.
-Like basement renovations a conservatory typically adds up to more than the sum of its parts in the eyes of potential buyers.
-Your home will enjoy enhanced curb appeal and, should you decide to sell, it will spend less time on the market, the same can be said about our conservatory roofs in Tyne and Wear.
+Increased home value - A conservatory can quickly recoup 100% of its value when it comes time to sell the home.
+Like basement renovations, a conservatory typically adds up to more than the sum of its parts in the eyes of potential buyers.
+In addition, your home will enjoy enhanced curb appeal and, should you decide to sell, it will spend less time on the market, the same is said about our conservatory roofs in Tyne and Wear.

-Increased liveable space - With a conservatory you’re adding liveable space without having to pay for a more traditional home extension.
-Conservatories can be new, individual rooms or serve as an extension for the kitchen or living room.
+Increased liveable space - With a conservatory, you add liveable space without paying for a more traditional home extension.
+Conservatories can be new, individual rooms or serve as an extension for the kitchen or living room like lean-to conservatories.
 Or you can use the conservatory to create an enclosed garden area (more on that below).

-Increased natural light - One of the hardest parts of dealing with the winter is being forced to spend so much time indoors away from natural light.
-A conservatory can provide you a refuge that’s bathed in natural light most of the time.
-So the next time you’re feeling a bit down because of the weather, grab your favourite book and head for the conservatory.
+Increased natural light - One of the most complex parts of dealing with the winter is spending so much time indoors away from natural light.
+A conservatory can provide you with a refuge that’s bathed in natural light most of the time.
+So the next time you are feeling down because of the weather, grab your favourite book and head for the conservatory.

-About that garden… - A conservatory in Tyne and Wear is the perfect hot house garden environment that also happens to be the perfect environment for enjoying your morning coffee or having afternoon tea with friends.
-Full of lush greenery the conservatory also generates plenty of clean, fragrant air that can help freshen the air throughout the home.
+About that garden… - A conservatory in Tyne and Wear is the perfect hot house garden environment that also happens to be the ideal environment for enjoying your morning coffee or having afternoon tea with friends.
+Full of lush greenery, the conservatory also generates plenty of clean, fragrant air that can help freshen the air throughout the home.

-Conservatories are a popular alternative to traditional extensions because of the tremendous value they deliver across the aesthetic and financial spectrums.
-If you’re considering a conservatory for your home give us a call.
+Conservatories are a popular alternative to traditional extensions and home improvements because of the tremendous value they deliver across the aesthetic and financial spectrums.
+If you’re considering a conservatory for your home, give us a call.